trevoreyre/trevoreyre/src/content/notes/wsl.md

 I got used to reverse scrolling on my Mac, even when using a mouse.
 Windows doesn't have a setting for this, but you can still manage it with the registry editor (I know it's gross.
 But it works).
 [Here's the instructions][reverse-scroll-wheel]

 The other big one is keyboard shortcuts.
 This is tricky, and I'm still experimenting with it.
 I'm gonna give AutoHotkey a try, and try to use some scripts to remap everything to be closer to macOS.
 We'll see how it goes.
+So far, I've followed the directions from this post - [Mapping your macOS keybinds to Windows][macos-keyboard-shortcuts].
+It gets you most of the way there, but there are still some tweaks I want to make to it.
+I'll publish a GitHub gist when I get that script to a good spot.

 I use [Notion] for note-taking, because it has great apps on iOS, macOS, Android, and everywhere ever.